MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-troubleshooting-forms.md

 ## Form editor removed my custom JavaScript or other custom code from the HTML body

-With version **1.1.38813.80 or newer**, you can add JavaScript code into the `<body>` section of the HTML.
-If you add JavaScript into `<head>` section, it is automatically moved to the top of the `<body>` section.
+With Customer Insights - Journeys version **1.1.38813.80 or newer**, you can add JavaScript code into the `<body>` section of the HTML.
+If you add JavaScript into the `<head>` section, it's automatically moved to the top of the `<body>` section.

-With version **older than 1.1.38813.80** you can add custom JavaScript code only to the `<head>` section of the HTML source code using the HTML editor.
-If the code JavaScript code is placed inside the `<body>` section, the form editor automatically removes the code without any warning.
+With Customer Insights - Journeys version **older than 1.1.38813.80**, you can add custom JavaScript code only to the `<head>` section of the HTML source code using the HTML editor.
+If the code JavaScript code is placed inside the `<body>` section, the form editor automatically removes the code without warning.

-To follow the security best practices, the form editor can remove unknown code from the body.
+To follow security best practices, the form editor can remove unknown code from the body.
 [Learn more](real-time-marketing-manage-forms.md#add-custom-javascript-to-your-form) about how to customize your form using JavaScript.

 ## My form submission failed.
 How do I resubmit the submission?